craibuc/Bryant-Avenue-South-Reconstruction/README.md

-# Bryant Avenue Sout Reconstruction
+# Bryant Avenue South Reconstruction

 Eliminate the “drag racing” layout in favor of a one-way, serpentine design (think Lombard Street in San Francisco).